yuta-51/portfolio/_posts/2021-7-24-Data-Professional-Survey.md

 # Goal
-To perform data cleaning and analysis on the data to answer this question: How do data analysts, engineers, and scientists differ?
-Although I have a general understanding of the differneces, finding differences thorugh data analysis could be informative.
+To perform data cleaning and analysis on the data to answer this question: How/Where do data analysts, engineers, and scientists differ?
+This could be interms of income, responsibilities, educational background, etc.

 # Tools
 Python
 - Pandas
 - Seaborn
-Tableau
-- Dashboard

 # Challenges